 ca. 1944.
 Note: The bell tower was removed at some point.
 Unfortunately, this historical Winkler building was demolished 10 years after this photo was taken.

-Make sure to follow us so that you don't miss out on the Plautdietsch word of the day and other stories and articles on our facebook page.
 You haven't done that yet?
 Na oba!
 Click on Leina and Hein below and it will take you to the Menno Tribune and hit the "follow" button.
 Daut es emm sonnst!
 And remember to forward the Menno Tribune facebook link to your friends and frintshoft!